wtanaka/docker-unity3d/README.md

 ## About this image

-This docker image was first based on [GitLab CI with Unity3D in Docker](https://www.projects.science.uu.nl/DGKVj16/blog/gitlab-ci-with-unity3d-in-docker/) and [Unity3d docker image for running commands in a CI such as gitlab-ci](https://gitlab.com/gableroux/unity3d).
+This docker image was based on [GitLab CI with Unity3D in Docker](https://www.projects.science.uu.nl/DGKVj16/blog/gitlab-ci-with-unity3d-in-docker/) and [Unity3d docker image for running commands in CI such as gitlab-ci](https://gitlab.com/gableroux/unity3d).

 Linux Unity3d builds are taken from [Unity on Linux: Release Notes and